zarf-dev/zarf/examples/git-data/README.md

 # Git Data

 This examples shows how to package `git` repositories to be bundled and pushed across the airgap.
 This package does not deploy anything itself, but pushes assets to the specified `git` service to be consumed as desired.
-Within Zarf, their are tow main ways to include `git` reposisotries as desribed below.
+Within Zarf, their are tow main ways to include `git` repositories as described below.

 :::info